 in their club.

 There are 4 award categories Team Work, Helping, Effort and being a Role Model.
 To get involved please get in touch with your CCO.
-Registration for clubs is open from 1st September to 31st December each year.
-Club will than notify us with the number of awards they are giving before the end of the season.
 Successful athletes will receive the Swim Ireland CYA pin and certificate.

 Youth Engagement Toolkit

 The purpose of the Swim Ireland Youth Engagement Toolkit is to equip anyone working with young people with the tools to effectively and organically gather the views and voices of young people in sport.

 Gaisce, is a self-development programme for young people aged 15-25 and is a direct challenge from the President of Ireland to young people to dream big and realise their potential.
 Gaisce is a great way of boosting confidence, communications and leadership skills – some of the most valued skills by employers and is a great addition to a young person’s CV.